 Son of former Sunderland and Man City midfielder and USMNT legend Claudio, Giovanni Reyna has made quite the impression during the short time he’s enjoyed on the pitch for Borussia Dortmund so far.

-Since making his Bundesliga debut at just 17 years and 66 days old — the youngest-ever for an American in the competition — Reyna has managed one goal and four assists, adding a further two goals and two assists in Champions League and DFB-Pokal play combined.
+Since making his Bundesliga debut at just 17 years and 66 days old — the youngest-ever for an American in the competition — Reyna has managed four goals and seven assists, adding a further four goals and two assists in Champions League and DFB-Pokal play combined.

 Primarily a creative midfielder, Reyna also thrives when drifting inside from the left flank and will always look to shift onto his right foot, which he uses to unleash curling shots to the far post or pin-point passes behind the opposition defence.

-Reyna recently received his first senior call-up to Berhalter’s international set-up and if he keeps following his current trajectory, he could become one of the world’s best over the next decade.
+Reyna received his first senior call-up to Berhalter’s international set-up last November and if he keeps following his current trajectory, he could become one of the world’s best over the next decade.